-Definition of attrition rate: It refers to an employee or staff turnover.
-In other words, it is the calculation of a number of individuals that vacate a larger group over a specified period of time.
+It refers to an employee or staff turnover.
+In other words, it is the calculation of several individuals that vacate a larger group over a specified period.

 If I go by the definition of the attrition rate, the growing attrition rate is not a good sign for the company.
 If more and more employees move out of the company, it brings bad fame to the company.
-Companies prefer a low attrition rate.
+Companies like to control the attrition rate.

-Companies having high attrition rate signifies the company is not capable enough to maintain their employees.
+Companies having a high attrition rate signifies the company is not capable enough to maintain its employees.
 They are not able to retain their employees for several reasons.
 For example, the dissatisfaction of employees, no better salaries, no motivation, and the list can be endless.